Creating Tickets Follow

 Availability

-Select the On-Sale dropdown to choose one of the following states: On-Sale, Limited Availability, and Deleted.
+Select the dropdown under Availability to choose one of the following states: On-Sale, Limited Availability, and Not available.

 On-Sale